avrilkey/avrilkey/README.md

 <br>

 Hi, I'm Avril!
-I'm from NYC, currently a junior majoring in Computer Information Systems at the New York City College of Technology.
+I'm from NYC, currently a student majoring in Computer Information Systems at the New York City College of Technology.
 I excel in learning new technologies, design thinking, collaboration and I'm looking for a role where I can utilize these skills.

-* 💻 Technical skills: Python, Java, JavaScript, SQL, MySQL, HTML, CSS, Bootstrap, PHP, Git, GitHub
+* 💻 Technical skills: Python, SQL, MySQL, Java, JavaScript, HTML, CSS, Bootstrap, PHP, Git, GitHub
-* 📚 Interests: Web Development, Data Analytics
+* 📚 Interests: Data Analytics, Web Development, Technology + Music & Healthcare industries
-* 👥 Communities: Women in Music, Women in Technology & Entrepreneurship of New York, Google's Women TechMakers
+* 👥 Communities: Women in Music, Women in Technology & Entrepreneurship of New York, Google's Women TechMakers, CSTEP
-* 🤸‍♀️ Hobbies: Rollerskating, Astrology and Curating playlists.
+* 🤸‍♀️ Hobbies: Rollerskating, Astrology, DJing and Curating playlists.
 <br><br><br>

 ### Connect With Me 🔗